jcj7292/Multicriteria-Catalyst-Discovery-Using-Automated-Feature-Extraction-Bayesian-Optimization/README.md

 # Overview

-High-performance catalysts are crucial for sustainable energy conversion and human health.
-However, the discovery of catalysts faces challenges due to the absence of efficient approaches to navigating vast and high-dimensional structure and composition spaces.
 In this package, we provide a high-throughput computational catalyst screening approach integrating density functional theory (DFT) and Bayesian Optimization (BO).
 Within the BO framework, we propose an uncertainty-aware atomistic machine learning model, UPNet, which enables automated representation learning directly from high-dimensional catalyst structures and achieves principled uncertainty quantification.
 Utilizing a constrained expected improvement acquisition function, our BO framework simultaneously considers multiple evaluation criteria.
 Using the proposed methods, we explore catalyst discovery for the CO2 reduction reaction.

 # System Requirements